GoogleCloudPlatform/knative-build-tutorials/docker-build/README.md

 ### Git source

-This time, our build will actually build something from the sources.
+This time, the build will need sources to build an artifact.

 ```yaml
 source: